hdShang/arxiv-daily/docs/cs-AI/2025-09-29/papers/251012803v1-autocode-llms-as-problem-setters-for-competitive-programming.md

 ---
 layout: default
-title: AutoCode: LLMs as Problem Setters for Competitive Programming
+title: "AutoCode: LLMs as Problem Setters for Competitive Programming"
 ---

 # AutoCode: LLMs as Problem Setters for Competitive Programming